VinceXIV/phase-4-debugging-network-requests-lab/README.md

 - Update the number of likes for a toy

   - How I debugged:
+  1. I got the error **Uncaught (in promise) SyntaxError: Unexpected end of JSON input** when I tried liking a toy and knew that whatever I was getting back was not valid JSON.

+  2. Since I'm expecting to get back a JSON from the database, I had to check the update method in the controllers (since our request is a patch request and would be routed to it), and see what was being returned

+  3. I found the last statement in the update action to be `toy.update(toy_params)`, which is a statement that returns a Toy instance object without serializing it to JSON.

+  4. I replaced the statement `toy.update(toy_params)` with `render json: toy.update(toy_params)` to make the action returns a JSON object that is being expected in the front-end

 - Donate a toy to Goodwill (and delete it from our database)